 Boards of Appeal: The Boards of Appeal have resumed the holding of oral proceedings, to a limited extent, at their premises in Haar with effect from Monday, 18 May 2020.
 Parties will be contacted accordingly by communication.
 They will be requested to confirm that they expect to be able to attend in person and that they do not anticipate being affected by travel restrictions.
 To facilitate the arrangement of oral proceedings, parties and their representatives will be asked to inform the registry as soon as possible whether they plan to attend.

 EUIPO (European Union Intellectual Property Office)

 EUIPO is responsible for EU trade marks and designs

 Hearings: these are extremely rare at the EUIPO (both at first instance and on appeal), and no specific COVID guidance was issued.
 In the unlikely event that you have a hearing scheduled, but have not yet heard from your usual Forresters attorney, please contact them as soon as possible for an update.

 UK IPO (UK Intellectual Property Office)

-Time limits: The UK IPO have declared that 24 March 2020 and all subsequent days until further notice are “interrupted days”.
+Time limits: The UK IPO declared that 24 March 2020 and all subsequent days until 29 July 2020 were “interrupted days”.
 Most deadlines for: UK patents; UK supplementary protection certificates; UK trade marks; and UK designs and applications for these rights, which fell on an interrupted day, were extended until 30 July 2020.